AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Inflammation of the colon

-Inflammation of the colon causing watery diarrhea usually with blood and mucus, abdominal pain and/or high fever.
+Inflammation of the colon, causing watery diarrhea usually with blood and mucus, abdominal pain and/or high fever.

-They may affect up to 1 in 10 people
+These may affect up to 1 in 10 people

 - nausea, especially when taking high doses